-Applications are accepted between August 1, 2017 and September 15, 2017, or until 20 applications have been received—whichever comes first.
-Everyone will be notified of the recipient by October 1, 2017.
+Applications are accepted until August 25, 2017, or until 20 applications have been received—whichever comes first.
+Everyone will be notified of the recipient by September 1, 2017.
 Please be sure you can attend on this short notice!

 HOW THE RECIPIENT IS CHOSEN

 As the applications arrive, they will be put unread into a folder.
 After the cut-off of either 20 applications or the deadline, someone other than me (thanks, friends who have volunteered!) will print these out, black out the names of the applicants, and then pass them along to me.
 I and the other sponsor will read them all, choose one each, and then go back to pair it with its name.
 There will be one runner-up, usually agreed upon by both of us sponsors, in case the chosen applicant cannot attend.